cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.2.0-release-notes.md

 Avoid selection of uneconomic UTXO during transaction creation
 --------------------------------------------------------------

-In earlier version of Omni Core (prior to 0.2.0), when creating transactions with the Qt UI or the JSON-RPC API (for example with `omni_send`), then the coin selection algorithm may have selected unspent outputs, which are not economic to spend.
+In earlier version of ZURBank (prior to 0.2.0), when creating transactions with the Qt UI or the JSON-RPC API (for example with `omni_send`), then the coin selection algorithm may have selected unspent outputs, which are not economic to spend.
 This may have caused the creation of larger and more expensive transactions than necessary.

-In Omni Core 0.2.0 this is addressed by excluding inputs during the transaction creation, which are more expensive to spend than they are worth.
-Please note the exclusion is directly related to the fee related configuration options of Omni Core, such as `-paytxfee` or `-txconfirmtarget`.
+In ZURBank 0.2.0 this is addressed by excluding inputs during the transaction creation, which are more expensive to spend than they are worth.
+Please note the exclusion is directly related to the fee related configuration options of ZURBank, such as `-paytxfee` or `-txconfirmtarget`.

 Performance improvements during initial parsing
 -----------------------------------------------

-Due to various improvements and optimizations, the initial parsing process, when running Omni Core the first time, or when starting Omni Core with `-startclean` flag, is faster by a factor of up to 10x.
+Due to various improvements and optimizations, the initial parsing process, when running ZURBank the first time, or when starting ZURBank with `-startclean` flag, is faster by a factor of up to 10x.
 The improvements also have a positive impact on the time, when processing a new block.

 New checkpoints and seed blocks up to block 460,000
 ---------------------------------------------------

 To further speed up the inital parsing process, blocks without Omni transactions are skipped up until block 460,000.
-To avoid relying on a hardcoded list of seed blocks, Omni Core can be started with `-omniseedblockfilter=0`.
+To avoid relying on a hardcoded list of seed blocks, ZURBank can be started with `-omniseedblockfilter=0`.

 Easy access to specific consensus hashes when parsing
 -----------------------------------------------------